 65 Million Years Ago

-From his pocket dimension, the Elder God Set has established a mystic link with the dinosaurs through which he can feed off their life energies.
+From his pocket dimension, Set enjoys a mystic link with the dinosaurs through which he can feed off their life energies.
 Over many millions of years, he has amassed tremendous power in this way.
 However, Gaea realizes the dinosaurs represent an evolutionary dead end and shifts the balance of evolution on Earth in favor of mammalian life.
 Enraged, Set directs the dinosaurs to kill off the mammals.
 Realizing her brother is behind the carnage, Gaea challenges Set to face her.
 Thus, Set returns to Earth in the form of gigantic serpent.
 Finding herself overmatched, Gaea summons her son Atum to once again battle the demon.
 As before, Atum assumes the form of the Demogorge, and his battle with Set rages for millions of years.
 The devastation unleashed by their fighting drives the dinosaurs to extinction, but Gaea shelters the mammals so they might survive.
 Finally, the Demogorge triumphs and Set is forced back to his pocket dimension, too drained of energy to ever return to Earth on his own.
 The Demogorge changes back into Atum and bids farewell to Gaea, heading back to his dwelling place in the sun.
 Set vows to one day have his revenge.
 [Iron Man Annual #10]

 20 Million Years Ago